 Due to the large size of the documents, the full report and appendices are available on request by emailing us.

-You can view here the research to inform the development and delivery of Continuous Professional Development in Universal Design that is suitable for promotion by the RIAI in PDF
+Research to inform the development and delivery of Continuous Professional Development in Universal Design that is suitable for promotion by the RIAI PDF